The mysteries of marine iguanas

 What do you think of when we talk about the Galapagos Islands?
 Do you imagine the pristine white beaches?
 Do you think of the intense volcanoes that made these Islands?
 Or do you think of the amazing wildlife both on the Islands and in the waters?
 Charles Darwin was the same; when he came to the Islands in 1835, he was amazed by the biodiversity.
 Although similar from island to island, he noticed the unique creatures were somehow perfectly adapted to their homes.
 From his work, we learnt about the Galapagos finches, all derived from a common ancestor.
 Each famously evolved to have a different beak depending on where they lived and the foods available.

 To this day, scientific research of a similar kind is still underway to understand the unique species of Galapagos.
-As recent as 2017, a group of scientists found differences in one of Galapagos’ most famous inhabitants, the marine iguana.
-Using genetics samples from ~1,500 individuals and appearances of over 150, they discovered 11 subspecies of marine iguana across at least six different islands.
-Showing how much more there is still to find out about the endemic species.
+As recently as 2017, a group of scientists found differences in one of Galapagos’ most famous inhabitants, the marine iguana.
+Using genetic samples from ~1,500 individuals and appearances of over 150, they discovered 11 subspecies of marine iguana across at least six different islands, showing how much more there is still to find out about the endemic species.

 What do we already know about marine iguanas?

 The marine iguana is the only lizard in the world that swims and feeds in the ocean.
 They can hold their breath for up to 10 minutes which is all pretty incredible!
 Although Darwin described them as “disgusting clumsy Lizards”, he probably never saw them outrun a racer snake from birth, as those of you who watched theBBC’s Planet Earth II documentary will remember!